 - Former Child Star: She is the most extreme Hollywood example of a child actor who grew well and has enjoyed a highly successful adult career.

-- Magnum Opus Dissonance: Considers Nell to be her best performance.
+- Magnum Opus Dissonance: She considers Nell to be her best performance.
 She actually thought her performance in The Accused was so bad she was prepared to quit acting over it (before she won the Oscar of course).

 - The Other Darrin: She opted not to reprise her role as Clarice Starling in Hannibal, so Julianne Moore replaced her.